NeedleInAJayStack/Units/README.md

 let drivingDistance = drivingSpeed * drivingTime
 print(drivingDistance.convert(to: .mile)) // Prints 30 mi
 ```

+Note that a measurement may be multiplied or divided by another measurement with any unit, resulting in a measurement that has a new-dimensioned unit (5 meters / 10 seconds ✅).
+However, addition and subtraction requires that both measurements have the same dimensionality (5 meters - 10 seconds ❌), otherwise a runtime error is thrown.
+If adding or subtracting two measurements with different units but the same dimensionality, the result retains the first measurement's unit (5 meters - 5 millimeters = 4.995 meters).

 The type names in this package align closely with the unit system provided by `Foundation`.
 This was intentional to provide a
 familiar nomenclature for Swift developers.
 The APIs have been designed to avoid namespace ambiguity in files where both `Units`